-Over 10% of boomer parents worry about this at least once a day, with most (64%) concerned about their adult children's ability to afford rent or mortgage, and 43% most concerned about the next generation's retirement savings.
+Over 10% of boomer parents worry about this at least once a day, with most (64%) concerned about their adult children's ability to afford rent or mortgage, and 43% most concerned about the next generation's retirement savings, according to the release.

-"The anxiety is now multi-generational," according to NHPF CEO Richard Burns, "So we are working today to increase our stock of affordable housing to ensure that this and future generations are able to afford desirable places to live."
+"The anxiety is now multi-generational," NHPF CEO Richard Burns said in the release.
+"So we are working today to increase our stock of affordable housing to ensure that this and future generations are able to afford desirable places to live."